Dollarway Road

-The Dollarway Road is a historic road in Jefferson County, Arkansas, that was built in 1914.
-It was listed on the National Register of Historic Places in 1974.
+The Dollarway Road is a historic road built in 1914 in Jefferson County, Arkansas.
+The road was listed on the National Register of Historic Places in 1974.

 History

 The nation began to focus on good roads at the start of the 20th century.
 Arkansas didn't establish a state highway system until 1923.
 Before that, building and maintaining good roads was the responsibility of local road districts, which consisted of area farmers and residents without central leadership and in many cases engineering experience.
 One district, Jefferson County Road Improvement District No. 4, decided to construct a concrete road from Pine Bluff, Arkansas, north to the Pine Bluff – Little Rock wagon road at the Jefferson County line.

 Dollarway pavement

 The roadway was paved in 9 ft wide concrete slabs, poured in a 1-2½-5 mixture.
 The concrete was topped with a layer of coal tar about 1/16 inch thick.
 At the edges were 45 degree slopes, which means only 8.5 ft of the width was level, with the slopes acting as curbs.
 Further out from the center was 18 in of gravel and 3 ft of earthwork.
 The gravel shoulder allowed vehicles to continue on the road without stopping for oncoming traffic, which was common at the time.